joinpursuit/ac15-bootcamp/README.md

 may be more than one); use the search feature to help you do this.
 Click on the link to load the CSS file.

-Note that many modern sites use very dense "minimized" HTML and CSS code, which may be hard to read.
+Note that many modern sites use very dense "minified" HTML and CSS code, which may be hard to read.
 Try looking at simple sites to learn your way around.